Postcolonial France; North Africa; contemporary French literature and film; pieds-noirs; history and memory; migration.

 Areas of interest include:

-I am a member of the Executive Committee of the Association for the Study of Modern and Contemporary France, where I serve as Membership Secretary and, with Cristina Johnston, I co-organised the Association's 2011 annual conference on the topic of 'Continuities and Discontinuities?
+I am Honorary Secretary of the Association for the Study of Modern and Contemporary France and, with Cristina Johnston, co-organised the Association's 2011 annual conference on the topic of 'Continuities and Discontinuities?
 France Across the Generations'.
 From 2008-12 I served as UK Editor of Arts and Humanities in Higher Education, a Sage journal which offers an international perspective on issues of teaching and learning in the arts and humanities.
 I currently act as Academic Advisor to the Editorial Board of Spark: Stirling International Journal of Postgraduate Research, available online at www.spark.stir.ac.uk